webpack/stylelint-webpack-plugin/README.md

 - Default: `false`

-Will process and report errors only and ignore warnings, if set to `true`.
+Will process and report errors only, and ignore warnings, when set to `true`.

 #### `outputReport`